 Traditional change management methods, with their rigid plans and fixed outcomes, often struggle in today’s complex, unpredictable environments.
 Dave Snowden’s Vector Theory of Change offers a more adaptable solution by focusing on setting a broad direction (vector) rather than a specific goal.
 Continue reading The Vector Theory of Change Navigating change in a complex world

-Conversations shape how we understand and adapt to change.
-When dialogue is restricted by rigid goals or constrained by fixed plans and schedules, creativity, and insight are often lost.
-By embracing a flexible, direction-focused approach and allowing the process to unfold naturally, conversations can become dynamic and responsive, leading to richer insights and more innovative outcomes.
+Conversations shape how we understand and respond to change.
+When dialogue is constrained by rigid goals, fixed plans, or predetermined outcomes, creativity and insight can easily be lost.
+A more flexible, direction-focused approach allows conversations to remain purposeful while adapting to new ideas and emerging circumstances.
 Continue reading The Vector of Great Conversations A parallel between the vector theory of change and conversational leadership

 Small group conversations are at the heart of Conversational Leadership, but there are several challenges to be overcome if they are to be effective.
 Continue reading Introduction: Small Group Conversations Small groups are an essential building block to any future you want to create